kikogal/kikogal/README.md

 ## Hi 👋

-My name is Kiko, I'm from Spain and i want to be SRE.
+My name is Kiko, I'm from Spain and currently I´m working as IT Operator in Palma de Mallorca

-I have studied two high professional formations about System administration and telecommunications

-* Currently im going to make practice hours with Asix DATA (Mallorca)

 ## Skills 👀

 * Some python code
 * bash scripting
-* Skills about network technology, different services and protocols like SMTP, DHCP, DNS.
-* knowledge of network architecture
+* k8s skills
+* VMware virtualization
+* Monitoring

 ## Contact 📫